kattemolle/HVQE/README.md

 - You're all set for running a VQE for your own graphs and ansätze!

-Installation without GPU was tested on macOs 11.7.4 and SUSE Linux 7.5.0.
-Instalation with GPU was tested on SUSE Linux 7.5.0 only.
+Installation without GPU was tested on macOs 11.7.4 and openSUSE Leap 15.
+Instalation with GPU was tested on openSUSE Leap 15.
 Please open an issue or contact me directly if you run into any problems during installation.